-Any child with a temperature of 100.4° and above, vomiting or suffering diarrhea must be picked up immediately.
+Any child with a temperature of 100° and above (taken by authorized school personnel), vomiting or suffering diarrhea must be picked up immediately.
 Students sent home with any of these conditions cannot return to school until free of symptoms without medication for 24 hours.